 |US entry and exit dates for current and past visits to the US

-You will receive an email from the international student office providing you with a link to Sprintax to set up your account as well as your unique code to use on Sprintax.
+You will receive an email from either the Belfer Institute, Office of International Services or the Graduate Division providing you with a link to Sprintax to set up your account.
+You will need to email the correct office to obtain your unique code to use on Sprintax.
 This unique code will cover the costs of the federal tax return and 8843 at no cost to you.
 Open your new Sprintax account by creating a User ID and password or if you have an existing account on Sprintax you can login using your existing credentials.